firebolt-db/godocs/docs/sql_reference/data-types.md

 A floating-point number that has 15 decimal-digit precision.
 Decimal (fixed point) types are not supported. `DOUBLE` data types require 8 bytes.
 Synonyms: `DOUBLE`, `FLOAT`, `FLOAT8`, `FLOAT(p)` where 25 <= p <= 53.

-## String

-### TEXT
-A string of an arbitrary length that can contain any number of bytes.
-Useful for arbitrary-length string columns.
-Note that null bytes are not supported in TEXT literals, but are supported when importing from an external table.
-Firebolt supports UTF-8 escape sequences.
-Synonyms: `STRING`, `VARCHAR`

 ## Boolean

 ### BOOLEAN